dimatura/pyrosmsg/readme.md

 Only tested with Ubuntu 16.04, ROS Kinetic, and Python 2.7.
 Would probably work with other Linux and (Indigo and newer) ROS distros.
 Python 3, probably not without minor modifications.

+# TODO

+It would be nice to avoid copying data, if possible.
+In my own experience copying image and point cloud data within a process has never been a bottleneck compared to whatever data processing I perform with the data -- after all, the copy is just a `memcpy` of a contiguous chunk a memory.
+But for massive amounts of data unnecessary copying is a drag.
+In theory, this should be possible -- the only difficulty is correct memory management across the Python and C++ border.

 # LICENSE